Brent-56/Pewlett-Hackard-Analysis/README.md

 SELECT * FROM retiring_titles

 We are selecting columns employee no and title from the Unique titles table and puttting it into the new table called "retiring_titles.
-From there we are grouping by title and ordering by count of title.
+From there we are grouping by title and ordering by count of title wanting it listed in descending order.
 Select from retiring_titles is us wanting to see the table.